-Day 4, Wed, 24 Jan.
-To Golfito.
+Day 6, Tue, 27 Jan.
+To Esquinas Rainforest Lodge.
 After a final morning around the gardens to try to pick up any species we are still missing, we'll move down to the coast and the secluded Esquinas Rainforest Lodge, our home for the next three nights.
-In the late afternoon we'll get our first opportunity to track down the gorgeous endemic Black-cheeked Ant-Tanager in addition to many other lowland Pacific species.
+In the late afternoon, we'll get our first opportunity to track down the gorgeous endemic Black-cheeked Ant-Tanager in addition to many other lowland Pacific species.
 Night at Esquinas Rainforest Lodge.

-Days 5-6, Thu-Fri, 25-26 Jan.
+Days 7-8, Wed-Thu, 28-29 Jan.
 Esquinas Rainforest Lodge.
 We'll have two full days to bird the region around the lodge, exploring trails in the primary forests of the surrounding national park, as well as scrubby areas along the entrance road and other nearby sites.
-Bird diversity here is very high, and we routinely record over 100 species in a morning during this section of the tour!
-One morning, we'll make an early departure to the Rincon Bridge at the base of the Osa Peninsula to look for Yellow-billed Cotingas and other specialties.
-Additional species we hope to encounter in this area include Veraguan Mango, Charming Hummingbird, Golden-naped Woodpecker, Brown-throated Parakeet, Black-hooded Antshrike, Black-striped Woodcreeper, Yellow-crowned and Yellow-bellied tyrannulets, Turquoise Cotinga, Scrub Greenlet, and Spot-crowned Euphonia.
-We'll plan on taking off time in the heat of the day for a siesta.
-Nights at Esquinas Rainforest Lodge
+Bird diversity here is very high, and we could record nearly 100 species in a morning on this section of the tour!
+One morning, we'll make a very early departure (i.e. leaving around 4:00 a.m.) to the Rincon bridge at the base of the Osa Peninsula to look for Yellow-billed Cotingas and other regional specialties.
+Other species we hope to encounter in this area include Veraguan Mango, Charming Hummingbird, Golden-naped Woodpecker, Brown-throated Parakeet, Black-hooded Antshrike, Black-striped Woodcreeper, Yellow-crowned and Yellow-bellied tyrannulets, Turquoise Cotinga, Scrub Greenlet, and Spot-crowned Euphonia.
+We'll plan to take off time in the heat of the day each day for a siesta or a swim in the lodge's pool.
+Nights at Esquinas Rainforest Lodge.